Abi-Queen/Password-Generator/README.md

 This app generates random passwords with user input specifying password length and characteristics.
 Here is a link to the deployed page.

 ## Contributors
-The JavaScript was created by Abigail Queen with UC Davis Bootcamp (2022) starter code and a function shared on Stack Overflow [here] (https://stackoverflow.com/questions/1349404/generate-random-string-characters-in-javascript).
+The JavaScript was created by Abigail Queen using a UC Davis Bootcamp (2022) starter code and a function shared on Stack Overflow [here] (https://stackoverflow.com/questions/1349404/generate-random-string-characters-in-javascript).
 The HTML and CSS were written by UC Davis Bootcamp (2022).